 - Advanced placement is contingent upon a thorough review of college transcripts and based on the decision of the Nursing Supervisor approval. - Credit for previous education related to nursing may be given.
-Official transcripts from an approved program must - Credit may be given for previous college courses completed with a grade of "B" or better and taken within the last two years.
-These courses are Nutrition, A&P (labs must have been completed), and Mental Health (General Psychology). - Entrance will be permitted at various levels, but ALL applicants will be required to attend a minimum of two or more levels.
+Official transcripts from an approved program must be provided. - Credit may be given for previous college courses completed with a grade of "B" or better and taken within the last two years.
+These courses are Nutrition, A&P (labs must have been completed). - Entrance will be permitted at various levels, but ALL applicants will be required to attend a minimum of two or more levels.